Diesel generator: Grid support

 Emergency standby diesel generators, such as those used in hospitals and water plants, are, as a secondary function, widely used in the US and, in the recent past, in Great Britain to support the respective national grids at times for a variety of reasons.
 In the UK, the tenders known as the Short Term Operating Reserve have exhibited quite variable prices, and from 2012 on, the volume of demand-side participation, which mainly entails the use of on-site diesel, has dropped as the tendered prices fell.
-Some 0.5-GWe of diesel have at times been used to support the National Grid, whose peak load is about 60 GW.
+Some 0.5-GW of diesel have at times been used to support the National Grid, whose peak load is about 60 GW.
 These are sets in the size range of 200-kW to 2 MW.
 This usually occurs during, for example, the sudden loss of a large conventional 660-MW plant, or a sudden unexpected rise in power demand eroding the normal spinning reserve available.

 This is beneficial for both parties - the diesels have already been purchased for other reasons, but to be reliable need to be fully load tested.
 Grid paralleling is a convenient way of doing this.
 This method of operation is normally undertaken by a third-party aggregator who manages the operation of the generators and the interaction with the system operator.

 These diesels can in some cases be up and running in parallel as quickly as two minutes, with no impact on the site (the office or factory need not shut down).
 This is far quicker than a base load power station which can take 12 hours from cold, and faster than a gas turbine, which can take several minutes.
 Whilst diesel is very expensive in fuel terms, they are only used a few hundred hours per year in this duty, and its availability can prevent the need for a base load station running inefficiently at partial load continuously.
 The diesel fuel used is the fuel that would have been used in testing anyway.

 In Great Britain, National Grid can generally rely upon about 2 GW of customer demand reduction via backup diesel being self-dispatched for about 10 to 40 hours a year at times of expected peak national demand.
 National Grid does not control these diesels - they are run by the customer to avoid "triad" transmission network use of system (TNUoS) charges, which are levied only on consumption of each site, at the three half-hours of peak national demand.
 It is not known in advance when the three half-hours of peak national demand (the "triad" periods) will be, so the customer must run his diesel for a good deal more half-hours a year than just three.